anothermeer/Atmos-Terminal/README.md

 > Can I Show off to other people?

-Yes, all rights are under GPL3 license(GNU Public Licence 3).
+Yes, all rights are under GPL3 license(GNU General Public License v3.0).

 > Why the name?